How Australian Businesses Could Save Money On Their Staff.

 • Credit Transfer and RPL offered: Recognition of prior learning and skills assessment

-There are no entry requirements for this Qualification however Students are required to undertake a Pre-Training Review and a Language Literacy and Numeracy Assessment.
+There are no entry requirements for this prgram however Students are required to undertake a Pre-Training Review and a Language Literacy Numeracy and Digital Literacy Assessment.

-These will assist with determining suitability into course entry and identification of any support needs.
+These will assist with determining suitability and relevance into course entry and identification of any support needs.

 Assessment methods may include: